daniosp/computationalmechanics-4-the-courious-engineer/content/post/23-11-23-Pre-Processing-AcouSTO/index.md

 </p>

 <p align="justify">
-Now that we have a clear formulation of the situation let’s continue by reviewing the governing equations of the acoustic problem.
+Now that we have a clear formulation of the situation let's continue by reviewing the governing equations of the acoustic problem.
 However, before we dive any further into mathematics, I must make a disclaimer.
 The math behind the solution to this problem can be somewhat complicated for a student who is just learning the basics of acoustics.
 Based on that reasoning, I will explain the main equations used by the software to solve the acoustic problem and clarify the meaning of its terms in a more beginner-friendly manner.
 </p>

 <p align="justify">